binerogroup/documentation/networking/site-to-site-vpn/advanced-configuration.rst

 ======================

-While the VPN service sets up a template configuration of a site-to-site VPN with sane defaults, should you for example require more IPsec flows (more subnets) or changing settings, you will need to use the administration interface for the VPN itself.
+While the VPN service sets up a template configuration of a site-to-site VPN with verified defaults, should you for example require more IPsec flows (more subnets) or changing settings, you will need to use the administration interface for the VPN itself.

 When provisioning the VPN, you will get output.
 The ``mgmt_url`` output will be the